chaoscarnival/bootcamps/day1-kafkaChaos/README.md

 ### PreRequisites

-**NOTE**: _Only needed if you are doing this demo on your own cluster, i.e., setting up the demo env from scratch.
-Not needed if you have a pre-packaged environment provided by litmus bootcamp organizers)_
+**NOTE**: _Only needed if you are doing this demo on your own cluster, i.e., setting up the demo env from scratch._

 - Install Kafka Cluster on Kubernetes (the demo uses [KUDO](https://kudo.dev/docs/runbooks/kafka/install.html#installing-the-operator) to install this)
 - Install the Litmus (Portal) Control Plane.
 You can use the step provided in the [Portal Documentation](https://github.com/litmuschaos/litmus/tree/master/litmus-portal#applying-k8s-manifest)